mohamad-shoumar/ChatMED/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A web app designed to revolutionize primary healthcare by leveraging the power of ChatGPT.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+> Our mission is to make quality healthcare accessible to everyone while empowering individuals to stay on top of their health goals.
+By combining advanced technology with personalized care, ChatMED aims to bridge the gap between patients and healthcare providers.

 ### User Stories